Published on Brock University (http://www.brocku.ca)

 Plaza Building and Cairns Family Health and Bioscience Research Complex

-The conference is a wonderful way to make connections with your graduate student colleagues from all Faculties and to see the depth and breadth of graduate research activity.
+MNK is a wonderful way to make connections with your graduate student colleagues from the vast range of Brock’s master and doctoral programs and to see the depth and breadth of graduate research activity.
 As well, you’ll gain valuable presentation experience that you can list on your CV and include as part of scholarship applications.

 Why Mapping matters to you